 The winner is announced at an event at The Traverse Theatre, during the August festivals in Edinburgh.

-The event is supported by National Theatre Scotland and includes extracts of the shortlisted plays performed as rehearsed readings.
+The event includes extracts of the shortlisted plays performed as rehearsed readings.

 The James Tait Black Prize for Drama is presented in association with Playwrights’ Studio, Scotland and the Traverse Theatre.